Mcrypt

 mcrypt is a replacement for the popular Unix crypt command. crypt was a file encryption tool that used an algorithm very close to the World War II Enigma cipher.
 Mcrypt provides the same functionality but uses several modern algorithms such as AES.
 Libmcrypt, Mcrypt's companion, is a library of code that contains the actual encryption functions and provides an easy method for use.
 The last update to libmcrypt was in 2007, despite years of unmerged patches.
-These facts have led security experts to declare mcrypt abandonware and discourage its use in new development.
 Maintained alternatives include ccrypt, libressl, and others.

 Examples of mcrypt usage in a Linux command-line environment: